 Start out by asking yourself what you’re good at.
 These could be skills that you acquired as part of your job or your hobby, or knowledge based on personal experiences.

-Don’t hesitate to ask others, too.
-Quite often, they’ll perceive talents and skills in you that you’re blind to.
+Don’t hesitate to ask others about it, too!
+Quite often, they’ll perceive talents and skills in you that you’re a little blind to.

 Note down all the knowledge and the skills you could share with your audience.
 It could be anything from interior design to hobby science.

-More unique is usually better., so don’t hesitate to capitalize on your quirks.
+More unique is usually better in this creator economy, so don’t hesitate to capitalize on your quirks.

 Second, narrow down which of the topics on the list you are actually passionate about.
 Your audience can tell if you’re actually excited about the content you’re producing.